-About seven blocks south of the city center is the Gothenburg Artmuseum, which features a permanent collection with works by Pablo Picasso, Vincent Van Gogh, Claude Monet, and Edvard Munch.
+About seven blocks south of the city center is the Gothenburg Artmuseum, which features a permanent collection of works by Pablo Picasso, Vincent Van Gogh, Claude Monet, and Edvard Munch.

-I enjoyed the masters, but it was the juxtaposition of “The Child” by Norwegian artist Fredrik Raddum against an older painting of female nudes in a field that captured my attention.
+I enjoyed the masters, but the juxtaposition of “The Child” by Norwegian artist Fredrik Raddum against an older painting of female nudes in a field captured my attention.

 According to the sign, “The Child” is a reference to an old myth “that if you swallow a seed, a tree will grow inside you.”
 In this case, an almond tree.

 There's also a hall with modern works, including a larger-than-life stripper rotating upside down on a floor-to-ceiling pole called “Seconds in Ecstasy” by Cajsa Von Zeipl.

 Admission is free if you're under 25.
 Otherwise, it's $6.25.